Garlic: Regions

-Garlic is a fundamental component in many or most dishes of various regions, including eastern Asia, South Asia, Southeast Asia, the Middle East, northern Africa, southern Europe,Eastern Europe and parts of Latin America.
+Garlic is a fundamental component in many or most dishes of various regions, including eastern Asia, South Asia, Southeast Asia, the Middle East, northern Africa, southern Europe, Eastern Europe and parts of Latin America.
 Latin American seasonings, particularly, use garlic in sofritos and mofongos.

 Oils can be flavored with garlic cloves.
 These infused oils are used to season all categories of vegetables, meats, breads, and pasta.
 Garlic, along with fish sauce, chopped fresh chilis, lime juice, sugar, and water, is a basic essential item in dipping fish sauce, a highly used dipping sauce condiment used in Indochina.
 In East and Southeast Asia, chili oil with garlic is a popular dipping sauce, especially for meat and seafood.
 Tuong ot toi Viet Nam (Vietnam chili garlic sauce) is a highly popular condiment and dip across North America and Asia.

 In some cuisines, the young bulbs are pickled for three to six weeks in a mixture of sugar, salt, and spices.
 In eastern Europe, the shoots are pickled and eaten as an appetizer.
 Laba garlic, prepared by soaking garlic in vinegar, is a type of pickled garlic served with dumplings in northern China to celebrate the Chinese New Year.

 Garlic is essential in Middle Eastern and Arabic cooking, with its presence in many food items.
-In Levantine countries such as Jordan and Lebanon, garlic is traditionally crushed together with olive oil, and occasionally salt, to create a Middle Eastern garlic sauce called Toum (تُوم; meaning "garlic" in Arabic).
+In the Levant, garlic is traditionally crushed together with olive oil, and occasionally salt, to create a Middle Eastern garlic sauce called Toum (تُوم; meaning "garlic" in Arabic).
 While not exclusively served with meats, toum is commonly paired with chicken or other meat dishes such as shawarma.
 Garlic is also a key component in some hummus varieties, an Arabic dip composed of chickpeas, tahini, garlic, lemon juice, and salt.

 Lightly smoked garlic is used in British and other European cuisine.
 It is particularly prized for stuffing poultry and game, and in soups and stews.

 Emulsifying garlic with olive oil produces aioli.
 Garlic, oil, and a chunky base produce skordalia.
 Crushed garlic, oil, and water produce a strong flavored sauce, mujdei.
 Blending garlic, almond, oil, and soaked bread produces ajoblanco.
 Tzatziki, yogurt mixed with garlic and salt, is a common sauce in Eastern Mediterranean cuisines.